 For example, instead of saying “The teacher is going to give the students their homework” you can say “The teacher is going to give them their homework“.

 There are many types of pronouns.
+Some nouns even change depending on the gender of their pronouns like blond & blonde!
 Here are the most common pronouns.

 - Possessive pronouns.